A guide to the biggest mistakes when moving to Spain, and some tips on how to avoid them.

 Spain is a very popular destination with expats for moving to live, study, work or retire in a country famed for its outstanding natural beauty and climate, fresh and tasty food, and laid-back approach to life.
 People who have already made the move cite the better quality of life, high living standards, and cheaper costs of living, as reasons they chose to live in Spain.
 The sunshine, beaches and friendly people are also big draws, of course.

 If you’re thinking of moving to Spain as an expat, you’ll need to understand the NIE number system.
 As a foreigner in Spain, having an NIE is mandatory - and you’ll either have to apply for it once you arrive if you’re an EU-citizen moving to Spain, or at the same time as sorting out the residency process if you’re from outside of the European Union.
 Under some circumstances, if you’re an EU citizen buying a property in Spain for example, you can get your NIE from your local Spanish consulate.

 Here’s everything you need to know about how to apply for an NIE number in Spain.

 Banks and money transfer providers often give you a bad exchange rate to make extra profits.

 Wise is different.
 Its smart new technology skips hefty international transfer fees by connecting local bank accounts all around the world.
-Which means you can save up to 8x by using Wise rather than your bank when you send your money abroad.
+Which means you could potentially save money by using Wise rather than your bank when you send your money abroad.